lukehuntley/flights/README.md

 -   Author

 ## :soccer: Goal
-1. Work with unfamiliar data and quickly gain familiarity with that data.
+-   Work with unfamiliar data and quickly gain familiarity with that data.
-2. Load the data from a file-based source into a target Snowflake database.
+-   Load the data from a file-based source into a target Snowflake database.
-3. Transform the data into a normalized, dimensional data model with appropriate data types.
+-   Transform the data into a normalized, dimensional data model with appropriate data types.
-4. Think critically about preparing data for business users and analytics consultants.
+-   Think critically about preparing data for business users and analytics consultants.

 ## :rocket: Overview
 -   dbt Cloud was used to develop the SQL scripts.
 -   The dbt project code was stored in a Github repo.
--   dbt Cloud orchestrates the exection of the SQL models generating tables and views
+-   dbt Cloud orchestrates the exection of the SQL models generating tables and views.

 ## :memo: Prerequisites
 -   Github repo